In this post, I discuss hiking trails, a scenic drive and amazing sites that we saw on our 15th wedding anniversary trip to this National Monument.

 It’ll be nice to be able to eat without restrictions again, though I am hoping to continue implementing some of my healthier eating habits.
 This will mainly be in the form of:

-• A more mindful approach to drinking soda: I’ve said it before and I’ll say it again.
-I love soda, L-O-V-E LOVE it! (and I’m talking the full-sugar stuff here, that diet stuff tastes like crap, is AT LEAST as bad for you as the regular version–maybe worse?–and it triggers my IBS).
+A more mindful approach to drinking soda (this is always an onging challenge for me): I’ve said it before and I’ll say it again.
+I love soda, L-O-V-E LOVE it! (and I’m talking the full-sugar stuff here.
+That diet stuff tastes like crap, is AT LEAST as bad for you as the regular version–maybe worse?–and it triggers my IBS).
 I want to be more mindful about how I drink it though.
-As an example, Mcdonald’s Doctor Pepper (and Sweet Tea!) is the best out there–in my opinion–they just are.
-So…don’t bother with them anywhere else, just go with what you like (it also doesn’t hurt that they are some of the cheapest sodas available! 😇)
+As an example, save the liquid calories for the Mcdonald’s Dr. Pepper (and Sweet Tea!) that are the best out there–in my opinion–they just are.
+So…don’t bother getting these drinks anywhere else, just go with what you like (it also doesn’t hurt that they are some of the cheapest sodas available! 😇)

 Also, drinking LESS junk!
 During the peak of summer, when it’s all hot and nasty out, nothing tastes better than a cold, LARGE, drink…until 2 AM when I can’t sleep because of the caffeine (that’s a new, fun addition to hitting 40! 😝).
 Plus, the MEDIUM drinks fit better in my insulated cup to stay cold so…I also know from past experience, that just making the switch from large to medium drinks helps me lose weight (or at least keep the weight off some.) 😁

-• I want to be more intentional about eating junk food in general.
+I want to be more intentional about eating junk food in general.
 It’s ok to eat it but only if it is something I am REALLY craving, not just something to fill my belly with.
-There are also some things I know make me not feel well (like too many white carbs).
+There are also some things I know make me not feel well.
 So, I will avoid these things in favor of healthier options (or at least junk that doesn’t make me feel so bad.)

-• We will continue sticking with our lower-salt, DASH diet as much as is reasonable: This diet is hard because nothing tastes right.
+We will continue sticking with our lower-salt, DASH diet as much as is reasonable: This diet is hard because nothing tastes right.
 It turns out salt plays a HUGE part in the way we think the foods we eat “should” taste.
-But I am “slowly” learning how to add just enough salt to home-cooked meals so that they taste good, without using the MASSIVE amounts of the mineral that are in normal, processed food (this includes pizza crust, bread, salad dressings, tomato sauce, etc.)
+But I am “slowly” learning how to add just enough salt to home-cooked meals so that they taste good, without using the MASSIVE amounts of the mineral that are in normal, processed food (this includes pizza crust, bread, salad dressings, low/no-salt canned foor, etc.)

 To Conclude

 So, Happy Easter everyone!
-I’m off to go enjoy some chips and dip, soda, and a few jelly beans! 🤤 😁 Here’s to another year of trying to implement more healthy eating practices!
+I’m off to go enjoy some dessert, soda, and a few jelly beans! 🤤 😁 Here’s to another year of trying to implement more healthy eating practices!

 Did you participate in a Lenten Fast?
 How did it go?
 Tell me about it in the comments!